esi/esi-docs/docs/community/eveRwrapper/index.md

 title: eveRwrapper
 type: resource
-description: A wrapper of the Eve Swagger Interface (ESI) to retrieve information from our favorite MMORPG.
+description: A wrapper of the Eve Swagger Interface (ESI) to retrieve information from our favorite MMORPG using R.
 maintainer:
   name: Thessale Buelle
   github: kandrsn99